hedera-name-service/hns-resolution-sdk/README.md

 `new Error('Invalid Input')`: The parameter is formatted incorrectly or incompatible

-`new Error('Unable to find metadata')`: The parameter is not yet registered

 `new Error('No Contract Address')`; The Json RPC wasn't able to find contract information

+`new Error('Unable to query')`: Was unable to query at the time, try again later or report the issue

 #### Example: